Convert AVIF to WebP Online — Animation Preserved

 1. 1 · Drop your files

 Drag & drop or choose AVIF files.
-No account required—paid plans unlock bigger batches, higher limits, and priority queues.
+No account required on Free—paid plans unlock bigger batches, higher limits, and priority queues.

 2. 2 · We convert securely